-- (b) membership of one or more external dispute resolution schemes that: - (i) is, or are, approved by ASIC in accordance with regulations made for the purposes of this subparagraph; and - (ii) covers, or together cover, complaints (other than complaints that may be dealt with by the Superannuation Complaints Tribunal established by section 6 of the Superannuation (Resolution of Complaints) Act 1993), against the person required to have the system, made by retail clients in relation to financial services provided in relation to any of those products. - (3) Regulations made for the purposes of subparagraph (2)(a)(i) or (2)(b)(i) may also deal with the variation or revocation of: - (a) standards or requirements made by ASIC; or - (b) approvals given by ASIC.
+- Note 1: If the issue of particular financial products is covered by an Australian financial services licence, the requirement to have a dispute resolution system relating to the issue of the products is imposed by paragraph 912A(1)(g). - Note 2: Failure to comply with this subsection is an offence (see subsection 1311(1)). - (2) To comply with this subsection, a dispute resolution system must consist of: - (a) an internal dispute resolution procedure that: - (i) complies with standards, and requirements, made or approved by ASIC in accordance with regulations made for the purposes of this subparagraph; and - (ii) covers complaints, against the person required to have the system, made by retail clients in relation to financial services provided in relation to any of those products or, if any of those products are foreign passport fund products, the operation of the relevant notified foreign passport fund; and - (c) membership of the AFCA scheme. - (3) Regulations made for the purposes of subparagraph (2)(a)(i) may also deal with the variation or revocation of: - (a) standards or requirements made by ASIC; or - (b) approvals given by ASIC.